hyperbard/hyperbard/README.md

 folder.
 Fig. 8 itself, for example, will be stored as `romeo-and-juliet_ranking_parallel_coordinates.pdf`.

-Note that these visualisations *only* incorporate named characters; the rankings may potentially change if *all* characters, even those without a speaking role, will be used.
+Note that these visualizations *only* incorporate named characters; the rankings may potentially change if *all* characters, even those without a speaking role, will be used.